varunkumardev/amitmerchant1990.github.io/_posts/2020-06-16-refactor-condition-method-php.md

 Refactoring is important in programming things.It is a process of restructuring existing computer code—changing the factoring—without changing its external behavior.
 It makes code more readable, structured and easy to process.

-There are a lot of ways to refactor the code but I want to talk about a technique which doesn't take lot of your thinking and makes your code look readable instantly.
+There are a lot of ways to refactor the code but I want to talk about this little technique which doesn't take lot of your thinking and makes your code look readable instantly.

 So, take this for example function.